 2. 26% of the total official reserves in the European Central Bank are held in gold, stats on world gold reserves reveal.

 The ECB increased its gold reserves to 26% (EUR 18.2 billion, or $19.62 billion), compared to just 15% it held back in 1999 due to the considerable increase in the price of gold.

 Furthermore, according to the ECB’s official data, gold was the second-most preferred form of national reserve after the US dollar, followed by the Japanese yen and the Chinese renminbi.

 3. US gold reserves are the largest national gold reserves in the world.

 As of December 2019, the US held 8,133.53 metric tons (or 261,498,926.230 ounces) of gold in the Fed.
 Hence, the total book value of the US treasury-owned gold is $11.04 trillion.

-4. The OId Continent gold facts indicate that Portugal is the leading European country when it comes to gold reserves.
+4. The OId Continent gold facts indicate that Germany is the leading European country in gold reserves.